palewire/first-pull-request/docs/index.md

 # First Pull Request

-An introduction to proposing changes to open-source software via GitHub [pull requests](https://docs.github.com/en/pull-requests)
+How to propose changes to open-source software using GitHub [pull requests](https://docs.github.com/en/pull-requests)

 ## Table of contents